-Income tax is considered a pay-as-you-go tax, which means that tax must be paid as you earn or receive income during the estimated tax payments.
+Income tax is considered a pay-as-you-go tax, which means that tax must be paid as you earn or receive income during the year.
 Therefore, if you are self-employed or have additional sources of income outside of your regular job, you may be required to pay your Federal taxes four times annually.

-To avoid penalties, make estimated payments in four installments equal to 90% of your 2023 tax liability or 100% of what you paid in 2022.
-If the AGI on your prior year's return was more than \$150,000 (\$75,000 if married filing separately), the percentage requirement increases to 110% of 2022 tax or 90% of the 2023 tax, whichever is lower.
-The minimum threshold for paying estimated tax remains at \$1,000 for 2023.
+To avoid penalties, make estimated payments in four installments equal to 90% of your 2024 tax liability or 100% of what you paid in 2023.
+If the AGI on your prior year's return was more than \$150,000 (\$75,000 if married filing separately), the percentage requirement increases to 110% of 2023 tax or 90% of the 2024 tax, whichever is lower.
+The minimum threshold for paying estimated tax remains at \$1,000 for 2024.